 It seems to me nothing short of infinite wisdom could by any possibility have devised and given to man this excellent and perfect moral code.
 It is suited to all men in all the conditions of life, and inculcates all the duties they owe to their Creator, to themselves, and to their fellow men.14/

-While one may still doubt Lincoln actually gave such a lecture, it is clear that he did in fact revere the Christian Bible, and not only from his many uses of its texts.
-Near the end of the Civil War, he was presented a large, handsome Bible by a group of free blacks loyal to the Union; in response, he told his benefactors:
+While one may still doubt that Lincoln actually gave such a lecture - although Rev. Smith would have been very foolish to claim that Lincoln had spoken publicly, in Smith's own church, in any particular way that he had not - it is clear that Lincoln did in fact revere the Christian Bible.
+It is clear not only from his many uses of Biblical texts but also in direct declarations of such reverence.
+Near the end of the Civil War, he was presented a large, handsome Bible by a group of free blacks loyal to the Union; and in response, he told his benefactors:

 In regard to this Great Book, I have but to say, it is the best gift God has given to man.
 All the good the Saviour gave to the world was communicated through this book.
 But for it we could not know right from wrong.
 All things most desirable for manís welfare, here and hereafter, are to be found portrayed in it [emphasis added].15/

 And here again is proof that Lincoln not only revered the Bible but believed its teachings on life beyond the grave.

 In 1861, the Lincoln family took up residence in the White House and began to attend services at New York Avenue Presbyterian Church.
 While it was long the custom of American Presidents to attend Sunday church services, Lincoln began to go not only on Sunday mornings but also on Wednesday evenings.